 Looking for an easy wedding gift idea?
 This DIY burlap monogram sign makes a beautiful custom gift plus it is super easy to make!

-Looking for a cute DIY wedding gift?
-This simple DIY burlap monogram sign is so easy to make, and it’s such a fun piece of art for newlyweds to hang in their home!
-And don’t worry if your handwriting isn’t great; the secret to this burlap sign is that you trace the monogram onto the burlap…no artistic skills necessary!
+This homemade burlap monogram sign is so easy to make, and it’s a great DIY wedding gift!
+It’s a fun piece of art for any newlyweds to hang in their home.
+And if your handwriting isn’t great, don’t worry—the secret to this burlap sign is that you trace the monogram onto the burlap…no artistic skills necessary!

 Simple DIY Burlap Monogram Sign